mitsuhiko/lucumr/2013/5/25/my-slides-workflow.rst

 This is the part where I waste most of the time.
-I have yet to find something that makes my life easier there but in many ways finding colors is trial and error for me.
+I have yet to find something that makes my life easier there but in many ways finding colors is try and error for me.
 For many presentations I just surrendered at one point and picked black/white + one or two colors.
 When I do presentations with strong background colors however this might take me multiple hours to feel happy with the end result.

 I generally use `Colourlovers <http://www.colourlovers.com/palettes>`_ for a basic inspiration for colors that work together.
 The initial color I